Dysport vs Botox: Which One to Choose?

-What do you likely hear when you come to get botulinum toxin injections?
-I assume it’s something like, “Which product do you want to use?
+What do you hear when you come to get botulinum toxin injections?
+It’s something like, “Which product do you want to use?
 Dysport or Botox?”
-Most patients don’t know the difference and ask their injector to help them choose.
-If you’re lucky enough, your provider will give you a suitable recommendation.
-However, some inexperienced injectors can be at a loss.
+Most patients don’t know the difference and seek help.
+If you’re lucky enough, your healthcare provider will assess your face and recommend you the best.
+In the worst scenario, the injector will try to sell what’s available.
 What to do in this case?
 You should take matters into your own hands and prepare in advance.
-Dysport vs Botox can be surprisingly well-exciting competitors.
+Dysport vs Botox is what we are going to discuss.

 What is Botox?

-Botox is a drug of the American company Allergan obtained from a toxin produced by the bacterium Clostridium botulinum.
-The main functions of this drug are to reduce skin wrinkles and help relieve some medical conditions.
-It was first approved by the US Food and Drug Administration in 1989 to treat twitching and crossed eyes.
+Botox is a drug of the American company Allergan got from a toxin produced by the bacterium Clostridium botulinum.
+The main functions of this drug are to reduce skin lines and help relieve some medical conditions.
+It was first authorized by the US Food and Drug Administration in 1989 to treat twitching and crossed eyes.

-In 2002, Botox broke into aesthetic medicine and became an official cosmetic treatment for frown lines.
+In 2002, Botox broke into aesthetic medicine and became an official beauty treatment for frown lines.
 As of 2017, Allergan earned about $3.2 billion from sales of Botox worldwide.
-According to the recent statistics, the demand for its product will keep growing and increase to about $4.6 billion by 2024.
+According to recent statistics, the demand for its product will keep growing and increase to about $4.6 billion by 2024.

 What is Dysport?

 Dysport is a “younger brother” of Botox made by Ipsen in France.
 If we root deep into history, we discover some interesting facts.
 In the early 1970s, Alan Scott, the “Father of Botox,” trained his UK doctors in treating strabism with botulinum toxin injections.
 When the British returned home, they realized that this drug could be an effective option for other diseases.